 However, you can also find “row cloches” that cover multiple plants.
 Another option is to use wire cloches.

-These will not protect plants from cold, but you can wrap a frost blanket or row cover over them to provide frost protection.
+By itself, a wire cloche will not protect a plant from cold.
+However, you can wrap a frost blanket or row cover over a wire cloche to provide frost protection.

 Row Cover (Frost Cover)